 Great Masters after a good dive

-air users: nitrogen narcosis will stone you all the way into the stone age
+a) air users: nitrogen narcosis will stone you all the way into the stone age

 b) nitrox fans: oxygen will rot your brain